 - Some of the farm-country and Lovecraft Country areas of New England.

-- Inverted in some areas of the American Rust Belt(particularly Michigan)where young inner suburbanites and city dwellers go from universities in the bigger cities to high-paying jobs in the exurbs.
+- Inverted in some areas of the Rust Belt, particularly Michigan, where young inner suburbanites and city dwellers go from universities in the bigger cities to high-paying jobs in the exurbs.
 The fastest growing towns in the state are all boring bedroom communities 45 minutes from anywhere of import.